 - Copy of the discharge summary with respect to hospitalization

 - Any prescriptions given by the physician for investigations and medication purpose

 - Bills for all the relevant medical prescriptions

 - Bills for any relevant tests or investigation conducted

 Ashish, a 34 year, individual worked in a service company.
 His job required him to work in shifts.
-During one of his general shifts, he slipped through the wet floor and injured his back severely.
+During one of his general shifts, he slipped on a wet floor and injured his back severely.
 After being hospitalized his treatment began immediately.
-His reports showed that he had damaged his lumbar vertebrate.
+His reports showed that he had damaged his lumbar vertebrae.
 He was hospitalized for 15 days.
 Upon recovery, he was discharged from the hospital.
-However, he was prescribed various medicines and test by his consulting physician.
+However, he was prescribed various medicines and tests by his consulting physician.